 Furthermore, the rings show a practical overview of all days of the current month, which can be used as a one-month calendar.

 Press and hold [SET] when in TME mode to consult the current week number based on Local Time.
 The minute hand will point to the corresponding number on the minute scale for as long as the button is pressed.
 The shown number can be in the range 1 through 53.

 There are different week numbering standards worldwide.
 By default, Cronosurf uses the numbering that corresponds to the language/country that is set in the system settings.
 Under advanced preferences, you may change this setting (Auto) to ISO-8601 standard (most countries) or to US standard.

 The Calendar is a submode of the time mode (TME) and offers a complete 100-year-Calendar for the years 1950 to 2049.

 Pressing button [SET] while in TME mode will enter the Calendar submode.
 The mode hand will point to the small 'C' which stands for calendar.
 Upon entering this submode, the calender will start always at the current date.
 The date and day of the week are still indicated at the 12 o'clock position as in TME mode.
 But now, the year, month and last day of the month are additionally shown.

 The current year is indicated by its two last digits.
 The possible range of 100 years begins at 1950.
 Therefore, 50 stands for 1950, 00 for 2000 and 49 for 2049.

-The second-decimal (lower sub-dial) hand indicates the tens digit of the year, whereas the hour hand on the main dial indicates the ones digit.
+The second-decimals hand (lower sub-dial) indicates the tens digit of the year, whereas the hour hand on the main dial indicates the ones digit.
 Both can point to a number between 0 and 9 (the 12 position on the hour scale corresponds to 0).
-Example: For the year 2014, the second-decimal hand points to 1 and the hour hand to 4 (see Figure 3.).
+Example: For the year 2014, the second-decimals hand points to 1 and the hour hand to 4 (see Figure 3.).